 - Number of Moons: 1

 The most massive of the dwarf planets and the reason Pluto isn't considered a planet anymore.
-It is named after the Greek goddess of discord, which is fitting considering it was the prime reason for the chaos which necessitated the creation of dwarf planet category — the only alternative was making Eris the tenth planet, which the astronomers didn't feel like doing.
+It is named after the Greek goddess of discord, which is fitting considering it was the prime reason for the chaos which necessitated the creation of dwarf planet category — the only alternative was making Eris the tenth planet, but with dozens of potential dwarf planets awaiting confirmation that would have opened a can of worms that astronomers did not want to deal with.

 Eris is the most notable member of the Scattered Disk, former members of the Kuiper Belt that were forced into heavily inclined and eccentric orbits after getting too close to Neptune's gravity well.
 Eris's orbit is tilted a whopping 44° and it has a difference of 59.455 AU between it's perihelion and aphelion.
 The fact that Eris was completely at the mercy of Neptune's gravity while Neptune itself was completely unaffected by Eris is considered one of the key distinctions between dwarf planets and true planets.